Cookbook

 }

-For non-LLM workloads, TCO handles deep recursion without issues:
+For non-LLM workloads, tail-call optimization handles deep recursion without issue:

 pipeline default(task) {